 An eligible untenured faculty member may request to have the tenure clock delayed for one year when a personal hardship such as excessive responsibilities for elder or dependent care, personal illness or injury, or some other critical life situation significantly impedes the faculty member's progress toward achieving tenure.
-Requests for delay of tenure consideration of this type shall be submitted in writing to the Dean of the Faculty Associate Dean of the Faculty for Personnel, Development, and Diversity through the department chair and are granted at the discretion of the Dean of the Faculty/Vice President for Academic Affairs.
-The request should be made near the time of the critical event and in any case no later than May 15th prior to the semester in which the tenure clock, the faculty member must inform the Associate Dean of the Faculty for Personnel, Development, and Diversity no later than May 15th prior to the semester in which the tenure clock, the faculty member must inform the Associate Dean of the Faculty for Personnel, Development, and Diversity no later than May 15th prior to the semester in which the tenure review is scheduled to occur.
+Requests for delay of tenure consideration of this type shall be submitted in writing to the Associate Dean of the Faculty for Personnel, Development, and Diversity through the department chair and are granted at the discretion of the Associate Dean of the Faculty/Orce President for Academic Affairs.
+The request should be made near the time of the critical event and in any case no later than May 15th prior to the semester in which the tenure review is scheduled to occur.
+If the faculty member subsequently elects not to delay the tenure clock, the faculty member must inform the Associate Dean of the Faculty for Personnel, Development, and Diversity no later than May 15th prior to the semester in which the tenure review is scheduled to occur.